 If you’re a potential home buyer, you’ve probably estimated a mortgage payment.
-One of the items that will make up your monthly mortgage payment is property tax.
-In this article we will cover what it is and how to find property tax.
+One of the items that makes up your monthly mortgage payment is property tax.
+In this article we cover what it is and how to determine your property tax.

 Quite simply, property tax is a real estate tax which is paid by the owner of the property.
 The tax is usually based on the value of the owned property, including land.
 So, it includes all tangible properties including homes, offices, buildings, land, etc.